 Traditional fancy forms include the following: Princess, Marquise, Oval, Pear, Heart, Emerald and Radiant, as well as other options, such as Asscher and Baguette, have also been gaining popularity in the jewellery-making business.Select a Diamond

-IQ Diamonds is the No. 1 company in Russia for creating jewelry with natural grown diamonds.
+IQ Diamonds is the No. 1 company in Russia for creating jewelry with laboratory-grown diamonds.